We are approaching yet another Chinese festival. This one is Dragon boat day, which falls on the 5th day of the 5th lunar month of the year.

 There are other similar stories, although they all seem to involve someone jumping, falling or being thrown into the river and the zongzi being thrown in after them.

 The dragon boat racing pulls a huge crowd, particularly in places like Hong Kong.
-In Guangzhou people assemble on Ersha Island to watch, but it’s over pretty quickly and there’s not a lot to see in truth.
+In Guangzhou people assemble on Ersha Island to watch, but actually it was over pretty quickly and there’s not a lot to see.